According to Allan #6

 The next day we dropped off the USAC series to go to the Jefferson County Fairgrounds in southeast Indiana for a MTQRL TQ Midget event.

 The next afternoon found the Chariot stopping at the Crawford County Fairgrounds for a MAORA off-road event.
-Mike Lucas and his son Kyle Lucas were the big winners on the dirt road course that was about a mile in length.
+Mike Lucas and his son Kyle Lucas were the big winners on the dirt road buy an essay course that was about a mile in length.

 That night we continued west to Haubstad, Indiana and on the final night of the USAC Sprint Week.
 The racing was tight on the ¼ mile high banked dirt track called Tri-State Speedway and it was Damion Gardner holding off the rest of the competitors to win his first USAC show of the year.
 With consistent top finishes Chris Windom ended the overall USAC Sprint Week champion.
 Windom has had a tremendous season as one of the big shows he won was the “Little 500” at Anderson Speedway earlier in the year.